someth2say/ceylonChain/README.md

 ```
 But `doStuff` do only accept `Params`, not `Params?`!

 Probing chains come to save the day.
 By using the `probe` method, `validParams` will be passed to `doStuff` **only** if they are not `null`.
-Else, the chain step result will just be the same `null`:
+Else, the chain step result will just be the same `null`.
+Consequently, the result of this probing chain step may be both 'null', or the result of applying the 'validateParameters' function:
 ```
 return chain(request, parseParameters).to(validateParameters).probe(doStuff).probe(writeResponse).do()
 ```
 You may have noticed that `probe` is not only used with `doStuff`, but also with `writeResponse`.
 Why?
 Easy: the moment you use `probe`, the non-accepted `null` can just pass by to next chain steps.
 And `writeResponse` do not accept `null`!
 Hence, `probe` is needed.
-Also, we have another trick in this sample.
+Also, the result for the whole chain changed.
 Previously, the `result` may never be `null`, but with this approach, `null` can lurk to the end of the chain.
 Hence, now `result` can be null!

 #### Advanced probing
 Probing `null` values is just one usage for `probe`.
 But `probe` can also be used for more advanced situations.

 Let's say that `validateParameters` can return the *union type* `Params|InvalidParametersException`.
 Not that uncommon in Ceylon that exceptional cases are handled just as united return types.
 No problem for `probe`!
-In fact, `probe` will check if the *run time* type for the previous chain steps do match the type accepted by its function.
+In fact, `probe` will check if the *run time* return type for the previous chain steps do match the type accepted by its function.
 If types mach, function will be applied.
 Else, the previous chain step's
 value will be passed by.

 Let's rewrite the previous example, with exception handling!
 ```
 Request request = ...;